Asphalt Plants and Associated Equipment

 If a piece of equipment or a process emits more than 10 pounds per day of particulate matter (PM10), oxides of nitrogen (NOx), volatile organic compounds (VOC) or oxides of sulfur (SOx), the application must include a best available control technology (BACT) analysis.
 Asphalt plants often trigger BACT requirements for any or all of these pollutants.
 Please note that the 10 pounds per day threshold is based on emissions for the entire process line including fugitive emissions from haul roads and storage piles and any other associated equipment.

-If you have questions or need assistance reference the contact information on the assistance tab.
+If you have questions or need assistance reference the BACT Guidance Document or the contact information on the assistance tab.
 Please review District Rules 20.1 and 20.2.

 Toxics